jansmolders86/mediacenterjs/README.md

 * The render engine is the way the view is written down.
 Currently only JADE is supported.
 * The exports.index is the initial route to the app.
 And in this case will render the hello.jade file in the views folder.
+* The 'index' is the key used by the routing to assign te proper handeling.
+Another example is 'post'.

 __The public part of an App / Making it public__